miguelamezola/miguelamezola.github.io/_posts/2021-10-22-settings-up-a-nodejs-project-for-tdd.md

 date:   2021-10-22 23:24:00 -0700
 tags: unit testing, test-driven development, JavaScript, Node.js
 published: true
+categories: test-driven-development unit-testing nodejs mocha-chai
+image: /assets/tdd-cycle.jpg
+vertical: Code
+excerpt: "How to use Mocha.js and chai.js in a Node.js project for Test-Driven Development (TDD)"
 ---

 According to [Wikipedia](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"}, test-driven development (TDD) is a software development process that converts software requirements into test cases before the software is actually developed.
 The steps of the TDD cycle are as follows: